sightmachine/sightmachine-sdk/docs/commonly_used_data_types/cookbook.md

 The wieght you are putting on this outcome as compared to the others.

 #### optimization_func
-How you wish to optimize this field usually 'maximize' or 'minize'
+How you wish to optimize this field usually 'maximize' or 'minimize'

 ### filters
 Object containing a duration filter and list of record filters